Albert C. Broders

 Albert Compton Broders (August 8, 1885 – March 27, 1964) was an American surgical pathologist best known for developing the numerical tumor grading system, which evaluates cancer prognosis based on cellular differentiation.
 His work laid the foundation for modern cancer staging and personalized oncology.

 Early life and education

 Broders was born in Fairfax County, Virginia, on August 8, 1885.
 He attended Potomac Academy in Alexandria, Virginia.
 He enrolled at the Medical College of Virginia (MCV), where he earned his medical degree in 1910.
 He completed a one-year internship at Charlotte Williams Memorial Hospital in Richmond, Virginia, intending to become a surgeon.
 However, his interest shifted to surgical pathology after spending extensive time studying excised specimens.
 Following the internship, Broders became an assistant to Charles R. Robins at MCV, assisting in surgeries, administering anesthesia, and examining pathological specimens.
-In 1911, Robins arranged for Broders to train at Johns Hopkins Hospital under prominent surgeon Joseph Colt Bloodgood, where Broders learned the frozen section procedure, a rapid method for microscopic tissue analysis.
+In 1911, Robins arranged for Broders to train at Johns Hopkins Hospital under surgeon Joseph Colt Bloodgood, where Broders learned the frozen section procedure, a rapid method for microscopic tissue analysis.